 Not having any fancy programs, I used my trusty word processor, and products already in my digital stash:

-Hopefully I've followed the rules correctly as there is only the one base layer, no texture, no glitter, no embossing powder, no embellishments (giggling).
+Hopefully I've followed the rules correctly as this is NOT printed out.
+If it were printed out, there would only the one base layer, no texture, no glitter, no embossing powder, no embellishments (giggling).